aws-amplify/docs/docs/lib/datastore/fragments/android/getting-started/60_initDataStore.md

 To initialize the Amplify DataStore, use the `Amplify.addPlugin()` method to add the AWS DataStore Plugin.
 Next, finish configuring the Amplify framework by calling `Amplify.configure()`.

-Add the following code to the bottom of your MainActivity `onCreate` method.
-(Ideally, this code would live in an Application subclass.
-But, this works for getting started quickly.)
+Add the following code to your `onCreate()` method in your application class:

 <amplify-block-switcher>
 <amplify-block name="Java">